Killaship/Codename-Spectrum/README.md

 More extensive CPUID (coming very soon) (no, not that soon)

-Serial communication (this is the new very soon)
+Serial communication (this is the new very soon) (or not, serial is hard)

 Add support for backspace & shift in keyboard. (halfway done, just need to do shift)